 - The distance limitation can be overcome by transporting data between one or more enterprise locations and one or more SANs over the optical layer using DWDM.
 In addition to overcoming distance limitations, DWDM can also reduce fiber requirements in SANs.

 - DWDM can be used to remove an entire class of equipment, the SONET ADMs.
-This change, which might constitute a second phase of SONET migration, allows routers and other devices to bypass SONET equipment and interface directly to DWDM, while simplifying traffic from IP/ATM/SONET to POS to eventually IP directly over the optical layer
+This change, which might constitute a second phase of SONET migration, allows routers and other devices to bypass SONET equipment and interface directly to DWDM while simplifying traffic from IP/ATM/SONET to POS to eventually IP directly over the optical layer

 - Both ESCON and FICON require a pair of fibers for every channel.
 By multiplexing these channels over DWDM transport, significant savings can be realized.

-- DWDM can also be used in various networks like sensor networks, remote radar networks, tele spectroscopic process control network and many more networks.
+- DWDM can also be used in various networks like Sensor Networks, Remote Radar Networks, Tele-spectroscopic process control network, and many more networks.

-- By the use of only two fibers, 100% protected ring with 16 separate communication signals can be constructed deploying DWDM terminals as these are self healing rings.
+- By the use of only two fibers, 100% protected ring with 16 separate communication signals can be constructed deploying DWDM terminals as these are self-healing rings.

-- In order to meet the demand in fast growing industrial base, DWDM system can be used for existing thin fiber plants as these plants cannot support high bit rates.
+- In order to meet the demand in fast-growing industrial base, DWDM system can be used for existing thin fiber plants as these plants cannot support high bit rates.

 It’s believed that there are great demands for large transmission capacity in current optical interconnect markets.
-While large transmission capacity is regarded as its outstanding benefit, it will contributes to the development of DWDM tech to a large extent.
+While large transmission capacity is regarded as its outstanding benefit, it will contribute to the development of DWDM tech to a large extent.
 Furthermore, as the ideal technology for communication systems, there is no doubt that DWDM technology will reshape the future communication network by virtue of its various advantages and applications in many aspects.